E-sanchez03/car-classifier-system/README.md

 ## ✨ Key Features

-* **High-Accuracy Image Classification:** Utilizes a pre-trained `ResNet50` model, fine-tuned on the CompCars dataset for detailed classification of vehicle models.
+* **High-Accuracy Image Classification:** Utilizes a pre-trained `ResNet50` model, fine-tuned for detailed classification of vehicle models.
 * **Real-time Data Pipeline:** Simulates a continuous data stream from a camera using **Apache Kafka**, an industry-standard technology for event streaming.
 * **Decoupled Architecture:** The system is divided into a **Producer** (the simulated camera) and a **Consumer** (the classification service), allowing them to operate and scale independently.
 * **Containerized Infrastructure:** The entire messaging backend (Kafka and its dependency, ZooKeeper) is cleanly and reproducibly managed via **Docker** and **Docker Compose**.